 In addition to regulations in the United States, foreign regulations also govern clinical trials, commercial sales and distribution of product candidates within their jurisdiction.
 The regulatory approval process varies from country to country and the time to approval may be longer or shorter than that required for FDA approval.
 In the European Union, the approval of a biosimilar for marketing is based on an opinion issued by the European Medicines Agency and a decision issued by the European Commission.
 However, substitution of a biosimilar for the innovator is a decision that is made at the local (national) level on a country-by-country basis.
 Additionally, a number of European countries do not permit the automatic substitution of biosimilars for the reference product.
 Many countries also have published their own legislation outlining a regulatory pathway for the development and approval of biosimilars.
 In some cases, countries have either adopted European guidance or are following guidance issued by the World Health Organization.
-Although similarities are apparent across these various regulatory guidances, there is also the potential for additional country-specific requirements.
+Although similarities are apparent across these various regulatory guidances, there is also the potential for additional country-specific administrative authorities, managed care providers, private health insurers and other organizations.
+Third-party payors are increasingly examining the medical necessity and cost effectiveness of medical products and services in addition to safety and efficacy and, accordingly, significant uncertainty exists as to the reimbursement status of newly approved therapeutics.
+A payor's decision to provide coverage for a drug product does not imply that an adequate reimbursement rate will be approved.
+Further, one payor's determination to provide coverage for a drug product does not assure that other payors will also provide coverage for the drug product.
+Adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product development.
+Obtaining and maintaining adequate reimbursement for our product candidates, once approved, may be difficult.
+We may be required to conduct expensive pharmacoeconomic studies to justify coverage and reimbursement or the level of reimbursement compared to existing approved biologics and other therapies.
+There may be significant delays in obtaining coverage and reimbursement for newly approved drugs in the United States, and coverage may be more limited than the indications for which the product is approved by the FDA or similar regulatory authorities outside the United States.
+In addition, the U.S. government, state legislatures and foreign governments have continued implementing cost-containment programs, including price controls, restrictions on coverage and reimbursement and requirements for substitution of generic products.
+Adoption of price controls and cost-containment measures and adoption of more restrictive policies in jurisdictions with existing controls and measures could further limit our net revenue and results.
+Decreases in third-party reimbursement for our product candidates or a decision by a third-party payor to not cover our product candidates could reduce physician utilization of our products and have a material adverse effect on our sales, results of operations and financial condition.